-On a semi-monthly basis, a CCB meeting is conducted via teleconference.
+On a semi-monthly basis, a CCAB meeting is conducted via web conference.
 Participants include representatives from registries currently using SEER*DMS, registries that are either in transition or are considering a transition to SEER*DMS, members of the SEER*DMS development team, and NCI representatives.
-The CCB considers proposals submitted by registry, the development team, or NCI staff.
+The CCAB considers proposals submitted by registry, the development team, or NCI staff.
 The SEER*DMS development team works with registry and NCI staff to prioritize and schedule discussions for the proposals.
-Each month's agenda is reviewed by NCI staff and distributed to the full CCB 3 days before the meeting.
-Minutes are taken and posted to the SEER*DMS documentation portal after each meeting.
+Each month's agenda is reviewed by NCI staff and distributed to the full CCAB before the meeting.
+Minutes are posted to the SEER*DMS documentation portal after each meeting.

 Typically, a registry submits a change request via the SEER*DMS issue tracking system.
 A detailed proposal based on the request is created by the SEER*DMS development team in collaboration with the requesting registry and NCI.